trebory6/AGI-Samantha_Local/README.md

+## Fork Explanation:

+Currently re-writing this to be used with Local LLMs as opposed to OpenAI.

+Also might adjust the personality to be more like M3gan than Samantha.

 ## Samantha from the movie Her is here:

 An autonomous agent for conversations capable of freely thinking and speaking, continuously.
 Creating an unparalleled sense of realism and dynamicity.